Develop-X/AWS/glossary.md

 * **Athena**: SQL queries on S3

 #### B names

 #### C names

 * **CDN** - A content delivery network (CDN) is a system of distributed servers (network) that deliver pages and other Web content to a user, based on the geographic locations of the user, the origin of the webpage and the content delivery server.

 * **CloudFront**: Part of the CDN, consisting of edge locations to cache your assets, like videos, large media files etc.

+* **Cloud Search / Elastic Search** : Search engine for your website or your application, Cloud search is fully managed service provided by AWS, Elastic search uses open source framework

 #### D names